Seal of Civics Literacy

 - Civics engagement activities can also be completed through Category 1 programs/groups.
 For example: A student may be in the Student Government which counts as category 1 and the student government decides to host a get-out-the-vote campaign on campus which counts as category 2.

-Examples and Approved Civic Engagement Activites:
+Examples and Approved Civic Engagement Activities:

 Examples of Civics Engagement | Examples of Community Service Organizations |